LordRoop/Personal_Repo_1/README.md

 # Welcome to Roop's GitHub Pages

+## Tech Talk 2- 3/23/22
+- Making a calculator
+- Taked about numbers vs opertors
+- sorted into

 ## Tech Talk 1- 3/16/22
 - Learned about circle queues.
 (Seven Slimy snakes)
 - when queuing new values, the head remains constant and the tail keeps being updated to add to it.